Jeremy Porter: Rock And Roll Restrooms

 In 2010 Porter started taking photos of the restrooms in the bars and clubs he was playing at.
 The photographs were embraced by his social-media followers, especially on Facebook and Instagram.
 In 2014 Porter compiled several of the photos into a book called Rock And Roll Restrooms: A Photographic Memoir Vol. I: A Unique Look Into The Seedy Underbelly of Small Time Rock And Roll.
 Small quantities of the book were printed in both hard and softcover and sold while on tour with Jeremy Porter & The Tucos, but due to the high production costs and his focus on music, additional pressings are on hold pending the search for a publishing deal.

 Reverend Guitars

 Porter is a featured artist for Reverend Guitars, a Michigan–Ohio-based company.
 Porter owns and plays two of the Pete Anderson signature models, and they have become a key element to his respected tone.

 Personal life

 Porter currently lives in Plymouth, Michigan, with his wife Noreen.
 The couple have been married since 1996 and have no children.
-Between the demanding touring and recording schedule of Jeremy Porter & The Tucos, he stays busy writing about music for Pencil Storm and attending rock shows around Detroit.
+Between the demanding touring and recording schedule of Jeremy Porter & The Tucos and his solo work, he stays busy writing about music for Pencil Storm and attending rock shows around Detroit.
 Outside of music Porter works in the technology field and enjoys traveling with his wife and exploring the culture, food and nightlife of Detroit.